Aggregating Funnels for Faster Fetch&Add and Queues: Experimental Evaluation

 \Cref{fig:skew_thr} shows throughput for different parameters.
-With $m=6$, the total throughput was not significantly affected by having high priority threads.
-However, with $m=2$, the total throughput increased when high priority threads were present.
+With $m=6$, the total throughput was not significantly affected by having high-priority threads.
+However, with $m=2$, the total throughput increased when high-priority threads were present.
 This effect was more visible with less additional work.
-We believe this is because high priority threads can do consecutive \FetchAndAdd\ operations on \x{Main} variable, which can significantly decrease the number of cache loads.
+We believe this is because high-priority threads can do consecutive \FetchAndAdd\ operations on \x{Main} variable, which can significantly decrease the number of cache loads.

-\Cref{fig:skew_fair} shows that average throughput of high priority threads is up to 40x higher than that of low priority threads.
-This throughput ratio was significantly higher with $m=6$, where total throughput is not affected. \Cref{fig:skew_batch} confirms that high priority threads dominate the total throughput, since average batch sizes are significantly smaller.
+\Cref{fig:skew_fair} shows that average throughput of high-priority threads is up to 40x higher than that of low-priority threads, while the total throughput across all threads is higher than or similar to that of symmetric allocation scheme. \Cref{fig:skew_batch} also confirms that high-priority threads write to the \x{Main} variable more often than low-priority threads, decreasing the average batch size.
 (One \op{Fetch\&AddDirect} operation counts as one batch.)
-These results clearly show that a high priority threads can easily be introduced to gain more control on those threads' throughput or latency, without sacrificing the overall throughput.
+These results show that a few high-priority threads can be introduced to reduce latency for performance critical code without sacrificing overall throughput.